Filter operator reference

 Searching for all properties containing information about specific occupancy: Specific occupancy is not empty

 Archipelago uses the display currency when applying any currency-related filters, such as Total Insured Value or Contents Replacement Cost.
-To learn more about how currencies work in Archipelago, refer to our local currencies help.
+To learn more about how currencies work in Archipelago, refer to the local currencies help.